 Service on this short flight consists of a bottle of VASCO branded still water and a jasmine scented prepacked towel.

-By this time we’ve left the mainland behind us, rather abruptly the muddy brown waters in the Mekong Delta give way to the clearer waters of the open sea.
+By this time we’ve left the mainland behind us, rather abruptly the muddy brown waters of the Mekong Delta give way to the clearer waters of the open sea.

 As the icing on the cake, I disembark and walk across the small apron to the terminal building.